giannigrasso/notes/README.md

-# notes
+# Notes
-Collection of my school notes
+Welcome to my notes!
+This repository is a collection of my computer science and maths notes.